-array_annotations (dict) Dict mapping strings to numpy arrays containing annotations for all data points t_start (quantity scalar) Time when signal begins, read-only. (times[0])
+array_annotations (dict) Dict mapping strings to numpy arrays containing annotations for all data points duration (quantity scalar) Signal duration, read-only. (times [-1] - times [0])

 Note: Any other additional arguments are assumed to be user-specific metadata and stored in annotations.